a photo album containing memories of my past

 I read many psychology books and literature about divorce and separation and was glad to find that I was not alone.
 I also pursued many of the passions that I had stifled over the years that I was married.

-Downsizing was required in an effort to manage existing on my own.
+Downsizing was required to manage to exist on my own.
 I found a home closer to my job and bought a cheaper car.
 I didn't mind that the new home was so much smaller than the one I shared with my ex-husband.
-It was perfect for me and my cat.
+It was perfect for my cat and me.

 I went back to school the next year, studying psychology and after I got my degree, I became a family mediator.
 I upgraded my lifestyle and my ex and I are still friendly.
 I'm grateful for the experience and what I learned, but I am sure glad it is over and for the person I had become.

-Over the last 10 years since the divorce, my life has improved tremendously, and I'd like to think that his has too.
-I'm proud to be divorced and when I look at that photo, I don't feel like that woman anymore.
-However, I wish that I could tell her to loosen up, because we're in for a fun ride.
+Over the last ten years since the divorce, my life has improved tremendously, and I'd like to think that his has too.
+I'm proud to be divorced, and when I look at that photo, I don't feel like that woman anymore.
+However, I wish that I could tell her to loosen up because we're in for a fun ride.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.